denten-books/plain-text/2-device.md

 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)

-This sort of a rigid correspondence brings us closer to an answer to the "proper interpretation" problem.
+This sort of a rigid correspondence brings us closer to solving the challenge of "proper" interpretation.
 But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
 In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts of a mechanism?
 As in a pianola?
 But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
-Wittgenstein elaborates a few pages later:

-> The sentences that we utter have a particular purpose, they are to produce
+"The sentences that we utter have a particular purpose," Wittgenstein
+elaborates:

-> certain effects.
-They are parts of a mechanism, perhaps a psychological
+> They are to produce certain effects.
+They are parts of a mechanism, perhaps
-> mechanism, and the words of the sentences are also parts of the mechanism
+> a psychological mechanism, and the words of the sentences are also parts of
-> (levers, cogwheels, and so on).
-The example that seems to illustrate what
+> the mechanism (levers, cogwheels, and so on).
+The example that seems to
-> we're thinking of here is an automatic music player, a pianola.
-It contains
+> illustrate what we're thinking of here is an automatic music player, a
-> a roll, rollers, etc., on which the piece of music is written in some kind
+> pianola.
+It contains a roll, rollers, etc., on which the piece of music is
-> of notation (the position of holes, pegs, and so on).
-It's as if the written
+> written in some kind of notation (the position of holes, pegs, and so on).
-> sign gave orders which are carried out by keys and hammers
+> It's as if the written sign gave orders which are carried out by keys and
-> [@wittgenstein_philosophical_1974, 69].
+> hammers [@wittgenstein_philosophical_1974, 69].

 As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of symbolic interpretation.
 In this view, words and music notation alike contain a "purpose" to elicit some "effects" in the interpretive mechanism.

 As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to verify its correct operation.
 "Suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
 But to explain what is meant by a working order, we would need to draw yet another diagram or build another machine.
 Wittgenstein elaborates by another analogy: the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
 The pianola thus exemplifies a class of perfect controlling mechanisms.
 In good working condition it is exactly obedient to the instructions printed on a piano roll.